Mary Mary: 2007–10: Sunday Best and The Sound

-From 2007 to 2012, the Campbells both served as judges alongside Donnie McClurkin for a gospel music competition show on BET called Sunday Best.

 On October 21, 2008, they released their fifth studio album, The Sound.
 The lead single, "Get Up," was released digitally via ITunes on July 15, 2008.
 Mary Mary's The Sound achieved great success in the mainstream market and sold over 37,000 copies in its first week, making it their best charting album to date.
 It debuted at number seven on the Billboard 200, number two on the US R&B chart, and topped both gospel and country music charts.
 The album held the number one position on the Billboard's Gospel Album Chart for over six months since its release.
-Warryn Campbell produced the album and collaborated with many professionals: Kierra Sheard, David Banner, Marvin Winans, Daryl Coley, Andrae Crouch, The Rance Allen Group, Dorinda Clark Cole, Joe Ligon, Walter Hawkins, Tramaine Hawkins, and Karen Clark Sheard.
+Warryn Campbell produced the album and collaborated with many professionals: Kierra Sheard-Kelly, David Banner, Marvin Winans, Daryl Coley, Andrae Crouch, The Rance Allen Group, Dorinda Clark-Cole, Joe Ligon, Walter Hawkins, Tramaine Hawkins, and Karen Clark-Sheard.
 In spring 2009, "God in Me" achieved crossover success by reaching number five on the R&B/Hip-Hop Chart and number one on the Hot Dance Club Play.

-The duo, along with Warryn Campbell, were nominated at the 52nd Grammy Awards in the Best Gospel Song category for "God in Me", that same year Israel Houghton's song they were featured on, named "Every Prayer", was also nominated.
-The album won Mary Mary four Stellar Awards on January 16, 2010.
-They were invited to participate in the remake of "We Are the World" to benefit Haiti after the earthquake.

 2010–12: Something Big, Go Get It, and reality show

 In 2009, Mary Mary began recording their sixth studio album.
 In April 2010, they released a book entitled, Be U via Simon & Schuster.
 In the fall of 2010, they released "Walking" as the lead single from their forthcoming album.
 Originally titled OMG, the project was renamed Something Big after the success of R&B singer Usher's hit single, "OMG" in 2010.
 Their album was released on March 29, 2011.
 Mary Mary debuted the title track "Something Big" on the BET's Celebration of Gospel 2011.

-On February 13, 2012, Mary Mary debuted their new single, "Go Get It", from the greatest hits compilation album of the same title, at the Orpheum Theater in Los Angeles, California.
-The performance was shown on the season finale of their reality TV series, Mary Mary.
-The album was officially released on May 8, 2012.
-It featured 13 remixed and remastered hits from their previous albums.